git-ogawa/usbcamGUI/README.md

 ## OS
 - ubuntu 18.04 LTS
 - Raspberry Pi OS (32bit)
+- Windows 10 (partially supported)

 ## Camera
 I verified with cameras listed below.
+The

 - Logicool C270

-- Raspberry Pi Camera module V2
+`Raspberry Pi Camera module V2` is also supprted because it can be treated as a USB device with opencv.

 ## Requirements